Johannes-Andersen/partall/README.md

 <strong>I have only validated the list on the latest version of Firefox and uBO.</strong>

-It is most likely that the list will work on other browsers and content blockers, but I can't guarantee it.
+The list will most likely work on other browsers and content blockers, but I can't guarantee it.
 I do my best to keep it working for all browsers and adblockers, but I can't test them all.
-So if you find any issues, please open an GitHub issue.
+So, if you find any issues, please open a GitHub issue.

 ## Available filter lists